pwharned/linear_algebra_cpp/README.md

 You'll notice that I used the `delete` keyword to delete my matrix - however when I looked into it I realized this does NOT deallocate the memory allocated for the matrix data, because we used the `new` keyword to create that array.

-In order to make sure that the underlying data does get deallocated, we need to define a deconstructor for the class that deletes any memory that we allocated during the class construction.
+In order to make sure that the underlying data does get deallocated, we need to define a destructor for the class that deletes any memory that we allocated during the class construction.

-We use the `~` to define the deconstructor.
+We use the `~` to define the destructor.
 Lets add it to our class template.

     template <class T>
     class matrix